 Post Translational Modifications Phosphorylation by PKC leads to increase the sensitivity to Ca(2+).
 Sumoylated.
 Desumoylated by SENP1.

-Function Calcium-activated non selective (CAN) cation channel that mediates membrane depolarization.
+Function Calcium-activated selective cation channel that mediates membrane depolarization.
 While it is activated by increase in intracellular Ca(2+), it is impermeable to it.
 Mediates transport of monovalent cations (Na(+) > K(+) > Cs(+) > Li(+)), leading to depolarize the membrane.
 It thereby plays a central role in cadiomyocytes, neurons from entorhinal cortex, dorsal root and vomeronasal neurons, endocrine pancreas cells, kidney epithelial cells, cochlea hair cells etc. Participates in T-cell activation by modulating Ca(2+) oscillations after T lymphocyte activation, which is required for NFAT-dependent IL2 production.
 Involved in myogenic constriction of cerebral arteries.
 Controls insulin secretion in pancreatic beta-cells.
 May also be involved in pacemaking or could cause irregular electrical activity under conditions of Ca(2+) overload.
 Affects T-helper 1 (Th1) and T-helper 2 (Th2) cell motility and cytokine production through differential regulation of calcium signaling and NFATC1 localization.
 Enhances cell proliferation through up-regulation of the beta-catenin signaling pathway.
 Plays a role in keratinocyte differentiation.
+Isoform 2: Lacks channel activity.

 Protein Name Transient Receptor Potential Cation Channel Subfamily M Member 4